GabeStah/dgraph-reddit/hugo/content/_index.md

     });
     ```

     Here we're creating a `ReadStream` from the `2018-02-01` Reddit submissions data set and then generating an `options` object that contains our `stream` instance.
-We also specify the `batchSize`, `limit`, and `path` properties, all of which recieve default values using the `minimist` library.
+We also specify the `batchSize`, `limit`, and `path` properties, all of which receive default values using the `minimist` library.
 The `path` property is used to create the `ReadStream`, while the other arguments are passed to `DgraphAdapter.mutateFromStream()`.

 5. Let's test it out by running `gulp db:generate:data` from the command line.